waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## I. Core Protocols & Game Philosophy
 - **Immediate Data Management:** I will use `define_map_marker` and `notepad_edit` on the *same turn* a discovery is made.
 Deferring tasks is a critical failure.
 - **Agent & Tool Protocol:** Agent and tool refinement is an IMMEDIATE action.
 If a tool is faulty or a better one can be conceived, I MUST define/redefine it on the IMMEDIATE next turn.
 - **Hypothesis-Driven Gameplay:** I will rigorously document my hypotheses, tests, and conclusions in my notepad.
 I will avoid repeating failed strategies and will pivot to new goals if progress stalls after multiple documented attempts.
+When the game provides contradictory information (e.g., a barrier is marked as 'reachable' but a path cannot be found), my primary hypothesis must be that a non-standard game mechanic is at play, and my recommended action should be to test that possibility directly.

 ## II.
 Game Mechanics & Battle Intel
 ### A. Tile Mechanics & Traversal Rules
 - **Ground/Impassable:** `ground` tiles are walkable, `impassable` tiles are solid walls.
 All objects (NPCs, items, signs) function as impassable walls.
+- **Gates (`closed_gate`/`open_gate`):** `closed_gate` tiles are usually impassable barriers. `open_gate` tiles are previously closed gates that are now open and act as `ground`.
+The state of these can be toggled by switches or other triggers.
 - **Ledges:** One-way only.
 Can be jumped down (from Y-1 to Y+2 in one move), but are impassable from below (Y+1) and from the sides (X-1, X+1).
 - **Spinner Tiles:** Force movement in a specific direction.
 Destinations must be mapped manually.
 - **Hole Tiles:** Warp tiles that lead to a lower map area.
 Often function as one-way drops.
-- **Gates (`closed_gate`/`open_gate`):** The state of these can be toggled by switches or other triggers.

 ### B. Confirmed ROM Hack Changes
 #### B1.
 Type Matchups & Immunities